NotReal003/support/docs/privacy.md

 ## Policy Changes and Other Information

-::: danger
+::: danger POLICY CHANGES
-**POLICY CHANGES:** Our policy may change from time to time, so it's best to review it periodically.
+Our policy may change from time to time, so it's best to review it periodically.
 :::

-::: details
-**Additional Information We Store:**
+::: details Additional Information We Store
 - When a player is searched on our [Player Stats Check site](https://notreal003.github.io/player), we collect the player name that was successfully searched.
 - Your submitted requests on the request page.
 :::